RTFTR/Coalition-Engine/README.md

 Have you ever wanted to make your own Undertale fangames, Like, putting your own characters to the battles in undertale?

 Well!
 This Engine can be a good source for you.
-Unlike other Undertale engines, We provide many advantages but here are these two good examples:
+Unlike other Undertale engines, We provide many advantages, So here are these two good examples:

 > We value Game's Perfect Environment.